SECR H class: Background

 The two constituent railways of the SECR had both relied on 0-4-4T locomotives for London suburban, and semi-fast train services.
 The South Eastern Railway (SER) Q class was introduced in 1881, and the London Chatham and Dover Railway (LCDR) R class in 1891.
 Of these, the R was the most successful design, and was continued in production (in the form of the LCDR R1 class) by Harry Wainwright after the amalgamation of the railways in 1899.
 However, as traffic continued to increase there was a need for a new powerful 0-4-4T design to take over from the SER Q class.
 Wainwright therefore based his new design on the R1 class.

 Construction

 The first seven locomotives were built by Ashford Works in November and December 1904.
 The design was soon found to be successful so that sixty-four were built at Ashford between 1904 and 1909.
-Following Wainwright's retirement Richard Maunsell discovered that sixty-six had been ordered and their components built, but had not been erected earlier.
-Therefore a further two were erected in 1915.
+Following Wainwright's retirement Richard Maunsell discovered that in fact sixty-six had been ordered and their components manufactured, but two had not yet been assembled.
+Therefore the last two sets of parts were collected together and erected in 1915.

 The H class boiler design was found to be so successful that it was later used as a standard replacement boiler on the SECR R1 class, LCDR B1 class, LCDR B2 class, LCDR R class, SECR O1 class, SECR Q1 class, and SER R1 class.
 All 66 locomotives were equipped with vacuum brakes as used on the former SER, but thirteen also had Westinghouse air brakes and were used on the former LCDR lines.